FilbertKimasa/Vet-clinic-database/README.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

-Postgresql installed and configured properly. <a href="https://www.postgresql.org/docs/current/tutorial-install.html">Guide</a>
+⚡ Postgresql installed and configured properly. <a href="https://www.postgresql.org/docs/current/tutorial-install.html">Guide</a>

 ### Setup